hidao80/hidao80/README.md

 ## Profile

-I am an IT engineer who enjoys building development environments and developing tools.
+A humble IT hobbyist who enjoys building development environments and creating tools.
-I am also the general manager of Okayama Iced Coffee Party.
-Iced coffee is the best.
+I am the leader of the Okayama Iced Coffee Party.
+Iced coffee is supreme.
-I am a multi-standardist who believes that each person has different common sense.
+I am a multi-standardist who believes that there are as many "norms" and "common sense" as there are people.

 ## Activity